-If your contract is a TFSA, you may appoint your spouse or common-law partner as successor owner (subrogated policyholder in Quebec).
-You may not appoint a joint owner.
+Joint owners cannot be appointed on contracts that are TFSAs.
+If your contract is a TFSA, you may appoint your spouse or common-law partner as successor owner (subrogated policyholder in Québec).
 On your death, your spouse or common-law partner will automatically become the annuitant and contract owner.
 The contract will continue with no death benefit payable at that time.